Epiphaneia (horse): 2014: four-year-old season

 Epiphaneia began his third season in the Grade II Sankei Osaka Hai over 2000 metres at Hanshin on 6 April.
 He started the 9/10 favourite and finished third of the eight runners behind Kizuna and Tokai Paradise.
 Later that month, the colt represented Japan in the Queen Elizabeth II Cup at Sha Tin Racecourse in Hong Kong.
 Starting at odds of 11/5, he finished fourth behind Designs On Rome, Military Attack and the South African challenger Vercingetorix.

 On his first appearance of his autumn campaign, Epiphaneia contested the Tenno Sho over 2000 metres at Tokyo and finished sixth of the eighteen runners behind the five-year-old Spielberg.
 Christophe Soumillon took over the ride from Fukunaga when Epihaneia contested the 33rd running of the Japan Cup over 2400 metres in front of a crowd of 100,186 at Tokyo on 30 November.
 He started at odds of 7.9/1 in a field which included Trading Leather from Ireland, Ivanhowe from Germany, and Up With The Birds from Canada.
 The locally trained runners included Gentildonna, who was attempting to win the race for an unprecedented third time, Just A Way, Harp Star, and Spielberg.
 Epiphaneia tracked the leader, Satono Shuren, before taking the lead 400 metres from the finish.
 He accelerated clear in the closing stages to win by four lengths in a time of 2:23.1 from Just A Way with Spielberg half a length away in third ahead of Gentildonna, Harp Star, and Ivanhowe.
 After the race, Soumillon said, "The horse was very keen and I can't say I was very confident when I saw how he started because I saw I wouldn't be able to ride him the way the trainer asked: in sixth or seventh position... [it was] an amazing performance".
 The Arima Kinen over 2500 metres at Nakayama Racecourse on 28 December attracted its customary strong field, and Epiphaneia started second in the betting behind Gold Ship, with the other contenders including Just A Way and Gentildonna.
 Epiphaneia tracked the early leader, Verxina, before taking the lead 400 metres from the finish but was outpaced in the closing stages and finished fifth behind Gentildonna, To The World, Gold Ship, and Just A Way in a blanket finish.

 2015: five-year-old season

 For his 2015 debut, Epiphaneia was sent to the United Arab Emirates to contest the Dubai World Cup in which he raced on dirt for the first time.
 He was never in contention, finishing last of the nine runners behind Prince Bishop.
 In late June, it was announced that the horse would face a lengthy absence from racing after sustaining a suspensory ligament injury.
-He did not return to the track and was retired from racing at the end of the year.
+He did not return to the track and was retired from racing on July 30, 2015.